Debt Versus Credit Scores During Mortgage Qualification

 Here is the scoop when it comes to impact on debt versus credit scores:

-- Did you know that having too much debt can have an adverse affect on your credit rating?
+- Did you know that having too much debt can have an adverse effect on credit rating?

-- Even if you always pay your bills on time, having a high amount of debt can drop your credit score and having a lower credit score can hurt you if you need a mortgage.
+- Even if consumers always pay their bills on time, having a high amount of debt can drop their credit score

-- When you apply for a loan, lenders pull your credit to find out how risky a borrower you are.
+- When applying for a loan, lenders pull credit to find out how the risk level of borrowers

-- The higher your credit score, the less of a risk you are to lenders and the better loan you’ll be able to get.
+- The higher the credit score, the less of a risk borrowers are to lenders

 Debt Versus Credit Scores Versus Debt To Income Ratios